COVID-19: South Africa develops own coronavirus vaccine | DW | 14.12.2021

 The European Union, the World Health Organization and several countries are funding the project.

 "That's one of the positive legacies of COVID.
-We have seen this massive funding available now in South Africa, and also in Africa," Afrigen managing director Pietro Terreblanche said during a tour of the facilities.
+We have seen this massive funding available now in South Africa, and also in Africa," Afrigen managing director Petro Terblanche said during a tour of the facilities.
 The research started five years ago with a focus on tuberculosis vaccines for Africa, now the focus has shifted to mRNA technology.

 "So the team now has jumped in with our university partners and the knowledge base in South Africa to develop our own vaccine," she said.